edusagnier/wordle_linux/README.md

-# wordle_linux
+# Wordle on bash

-A wordle game with mysql server
+# A wordle game with mysql server and bash script.